Lead Response System Cost: $8K One-Time (2026)

 The lead response system doesn’t make your marketing better.
 It makes sure the marketing you’re already running actually converts.

-If you want to see where your current setup is leaking before you build anything, the free audit at /audit/ takes about five minutes and maps out where your biggest response gaps are.
+If you want to see where your current setup is leaking before you build anything, the free lead-response audit takes about five minutes and maps out where your biggest response gaps are.